 A wider range of recycling facilities is available at your local Household Recycling Centre (tip).

 There is also a search tool for local recycling banks at Recycle Now.

 In the Stroud district, we also have the following for guidance on recycling different types of plastic:

 We are working on a project to pull together the wide range of non-council recycling opportunities locally, many of them operated under the Terracycle scheme.
 For now here is a short list of some local options that we are aware of.

-- The Greenshop, Calf Way, Bisley – checklist of items that can be recycled
+- The Greenshop, Calf Way, Bisley – see the Terracycle poster below for details.

 - Printer cartridges are collected by James & Owen in Stroud, and many schools